Contact Us Today (424) 372-3112

 Our criminal attorneys can raise several common defenses in an attempt to obtain the best possible outcome on the case, including:

-Depending on the details of the case, it may be possible to argue that your actions were not criminal, rather they were within the boundaries of reasonable child discipline.
+Depending on the details of the case, it may be possible to argue that your actions were not criminal but within the boundaries of reasonable child discipline.
 In other words, the punishment was not excessive based on the circumstances.

 As stated above, to convict you of child endangerment, the prosecutor has to prove your conduct was “willful.”